Last Updated on

 - Signs of right heart failure (more than what meets the eye!)

-- Patients are at risk for circulatory collapse and subsequent infarction can be life-threatening, hence prompt and early detection of acute right ventricular failure allows implementation of the most appropriate therapeutic strategy
+- Patients are at risk for circulatory collapse and subsequent infarction can be life-threatening, hence prompt and early detection of acute right ventricular failure allows the implementation of the most appropriate therapeutic strategy

 - Transthoracic Echocardiography is more specific, however, CT PA is comparable in sensitivity.